 Under the names Kathy Lynn Emerson and

-Kate Emerson, I've written numerous
+Kate Emerson, I've written

-Tudor Court series written as Kate Emerson, a real woman is center stage in
+the Tudor Court series written as Kate Emerson, a real woman is center stage in

 each novel.
 In the mysteries and historical romances written as Kathy Lynn